Revision Info: Documentation for ARchi VR Version 3.3 - April 2024

 See AR functions for details on predicates and expressions within ARchi VR.

-Be aware that functions are not validated by the declARe JSON schema and are prone to errors (including crashes).
+Be aware that functions are not validated by the DeclARe JSON schema and are prone to errors (including crashes).
 Especially the escaping of strings with double ticks, single ticks, and back quotes (single left ticks) is challenging.
 Therefore use declarative tasks whenever possible and only use functions where needed.

 Anyway it is possible to mix both approaches by calling functions from within tasks, as well as running (loaded) tasks by a function call.